 - 1. A student enrolled at a university may elect to graduate under the catalog of the year of enrollment in a baccalaureate-level program or the year of graduation. - 2.
 A university student who changes his or her major must choose the catalog of the year of the latest change of major or the year of graduation. - 3.
-The catalog selected for the purpose of university graduation may not be more than 10 years old at the time of graduation. - 4.
-Exceptions to this policy may be made on a case-by-case basis for NSHE transfer students as determined by the appropriately designated university official. - A minimum of 120 credits is required for a bachelor's degree.
-Additional credit requirements for graduation shall be defined by the institution and published in the catalog.
-(B/R 6/09)
+The catalog selected for the purpose of university graduation may not be more than 10 years old at the time of graduation.

+Exceptions to this policy may be made on a case-by-case basis for NSHE transfer students as determined by the appropriately designated university official.
+(B/R 6/11)